esdanielgomez/DotVVMConsumingWCFService/README.md

-# Consuming Web API in DotVVM with ASP.NET Core
+# Consuming WCF Service in DotVVM with ASP.NET Core

 DotVVM is a ASP.NET framework that allows us to create web applications using the MVVM (Model-View-Viewmodel) design pattern with C# and HTML.
 In this repository, we can find the source code of an application that consumes WCF Services for handling user data.